Sarcoglanidinae

-The Sarcoglanidinae are a subfamily of catfishes (order Siluriformes) of the family Trichomycteridae.
-It includes six genera: Ammoglanis, Malacoglanis, Microcambeva, Sarcoglanis, Stauroglanis, and Stenolicmus.
+The Sarcoglanidinae, the psammmophilic catfishes, are a subfamily of freshwater ray-finned fishes belonging to family Trichomycteridae, the pencil catfishes and the parasitic catfishes.
+These catfishes are found in South America.

 Taxonomy

 The subfamily Sarcoglanidinae was first established in 1966 for Sarcoglanis simplex and Malacoglanis gelatinosus.
-A third species of the subfamily, Stauroglanis gouldingi, was described about 25 years later.
+A third species of the subfamily – Stauroglanis gouldingi, was described about 25 years later.
 Descriptions of additional species have followed, though most genera remain monotypic.
 The relationships of the genus Ammoglanis with other sarcoglanidines are not well-established; however, this genus is currently included within Sarcoglanidinae.

 This subfamily has been proposed to have a sister group relationship to Glanapteryginae.
 Like the members of this subfamily, many glanapterygines are sand-dwelling fish.

+Genera

+Sarcoglanidinae contains the following valid genera: